 A balanced gender ratio in STEM fields is not just a matter of societal equality but also an indispensable factor for promoting innovation, economic growth, and global betterment.
 Only by breaching the barriers and fostering an environment of equal possibilities can we create a future where solutions are not gender-skewed, but humanity-oriented.

-- Unraveling the Complex Issue of Pay Equality: A Comprehensive Analysis
+- Unravelling the Essentiality of Gender Equality: A Profound Analysis